Puketāpapa Local Board

 The Puketāpapa Local Board is one of the 21 local boards of the Auckland Council, and is one of the two boards overseen by the council's Albert-Eden-Puketāpapa ward councilors.

 The Puketāpapa board, named after the Māori name for Mount Roskill, covers the suburbs of Hillsborough, Lynfield, Mount Roskill, Three Kings, Waikowhai, and Wesley.

 The board is governed by six board members elected at-large.
 The first board members were elected by the nationwide local elections, which were held on Saturday 9 October 2010.

-The Puketāpapa board collaborated closely with Beca on the Hinaki Eel Trap Bridge.
+Geography

+The area includes the suburbs of Wesley, Three Kings, Mt Roskill, Royal Oak, Hillsborough, Waikowhai and Lynfield.